samuel-clemens/py-sudoku/README.md

 * [License](#license)

 ## General info
 This project is sudoku solver and generator.
-Aims to learn a Python programming language.
+Aims to solve sudoku by human methods and generate them based on the level of difficulty.

 ## Technologies
 Project is created with: